The Complete African Safari Guide

 There are other ways to get around a park than being in a vehicle.
 Horse and camel safaris are available in certain areas, and though you see a lot less, the experience is incredible.
 I’ll always remember riding a horse toward a herd of zebra and could hear my horse and zebras communicating with each other as we got closer – truly remarkable.
 The photograph of the giraffe below was taken whilst sitting on a horse during a horse safari.

-Walking safaris are also available in certain parks but these only occur where there are no predators.
+Walking safaris are also available in certain parks but these only occur where there are no predators and no elephants.
 You will always have a guard with you, so safety is not an issue.
 This gives you a chance to look closely at trees, plants, animal tracks, and resting places for certain creatures as well.
-This is truly a fascinating way to see an area.
+This is truly a fascinating way to see an area and it allows guides to talk in-depth about what you are seeing.

 Type of Vehicles for Game Drives

 Minivan – if you find a very cheap safari operator, it is likely they will use these vehicles.
-They don’t handle the bumps of dirt roads as well as the other vehicles listed, their smaller windows hinder visibility and if you happen to find yourself in the middle seat, you wont be able to see much at all – definitely not recommended.
+They don’t handle the bumps of dirt roads as well as the other vehicles listed, their smaller windows hinder visibility and if you happen to find yourself in the middle seat, you won’t be able to see much at all – definitely not recommended due to lack of comfort and lack of visibility.

-Standard off road vehicle (such as the Toyota Land Cruiser) – they may be great for most outdoor activities, but due to the limited windows, these hinder your ability to command a full 360 degree view of the area.
+Standard off-road vehicle (such as the Toyota Land Cruiser) – they may be comfortable and suitable great for most outdoor activities, but due to the limited windows, these hinder your ability to command a full 360-degree view of the area.
 Yes, some do have pop-up tops where you can look through the top, but standing whilst bumping along a road is not comfortable.
-These are acceptable but there are much better options.
+These are acceptable if your vehicle is not full, but there are much better options.

-Modified off road vehicle – these sit higher and have a longer wheelbase than a standard four wheel drive.
-This allows you to see more of the landscape, plus these vehicles handle the bumps much better than standard off road vehicles.
+Modified off-road vehicle – these sit higher and have a longer wheelbase than a standard off-road vehicle.
+This allows you to see more of the landscape, plus these vehicles handle the bumps much better than standard off-road vehicles.
 The only issue with these vehicles is that the bars that hold the window frames (that usually have glass) do obstruct your view in some areas.
 For seating arrangements, many of these vehicles have seats only on the windows (with no middle seat except the last row) thus everyone has an excellent view.

-Windowless modified off road vehicle – these are very similar to the previous vehicle but have no window frames at all and thus provide the best visibility.
+Modified windowless off-road vehicle – these are very similar to the previous vehicle but have no window frames at all and thus provide the best visibility (a photo of one is below).
 However, these vehicles are harder to find – but if you do find them, you are guaranteed the best experience in terms of comfort and viewing.
+The only negative is that if the weather gets cold, you cannot close windows.
+Ensure you bring warm clothes with you just in case.

 What to Bring on a Safari